 Cologne: capital of the ancient Roman province Germania Inferior, on of the largest ancient cities north of the Alps.
 Modern Köln.

 Cologne was founded in 37 or 19 BCE, when the Romans transferred the Ubians from the east bank of the Rhine to the west bank, which was almost empty since the wars of Julius Caesar, who had exterminated the Eburones.
 The new town was called Ara Ubiorum, "altar of the Ubians", which indicates that there was a shrine for the emperor cult.
-The Roman author Suetonius tells that among the objects kept in this temple was Caesar's sword.
+The Roman author Suetonius reports that among the objects kept in this temple was Caesar's sword.note

 Initially, there were two legions stationed on this site (the Nineteenth was one of them).
 After the battle in the Teutoburg Forest in September 9 CE, I Germanica and XX Valeria Victrix are known to have stayed at Ara Ubiorum, but after 28, the town was no longer in use as a military settlement, although there was an important naval base to the south, now known as Köln-Alteburg.